 What Happens to Your Feet When You Stand All Day

-Standing all day can cause swelling, cramping, poor circulation and foot and leg pain.
+Standing all day can cause swelling, cramping, poor circulation and foot and leg pain, often resulting in foot pain after work.
 It can aggravate foot conditions like plantar warts, calluses, bunions and corns.
 Standing on your feet all day has even been linked to serious health problems, such as chronic venous insufficiency and musculoskeletal pain in the lower back and feet.

 Even if you have quality shoes, the feet may still feel sore after a long day of standing or walking.
 Circulation in the lower body works harder to return blood to the heart caused by standing all day, which can lead to swelling and aching.
 To prevent some of this pain, you can: